-The result of each assessment activity is evaluated against the following criteria:
+At the Assessment the Assessor will evaluate each activity against the following criteria:

-- 4 = Meets or exceeds the assessment criteria by displaying a level of practical performance and/or underpinning knowledge, with no 'minor' or 'critical' faults.
-(Competent). - 3 = Meets the requirements of the assessment criteria for both the practical performance and the underpinning knowledge, with some 'minor' faults but no 'critical' faults.
-(Competent). - 2 = Does not fully satisfy the requirements of the assessment criteria, being unable to perform the practical task satisfactorily or being deficient in underpinning knowledge leading to the recording of minor faults.
-(Not yet competent). - 1 = Does not satisfy the requirements of the assessment criteria, being unable to perform the practical task satisfactorily or safely or being deficient in underpinning knowledge leading to the recording of a critical fault.
-(Not yet competent).
+- 4 = Exceeds the requirements of the assessment criteria for both the practical performance and the underpinning knowledge, with no 'critical' faults.
+Delivering a safe, polished, efficient, unsupervised performance of the practical - 3 = Satisfies the requirements of the assessment criteria for both the practical performance and the underpinning knowledge, with no 'critical' faults.
+Candidate has sufficient fluency to perform the task safely, unaided and unsupervised. - 2 = Does not fully satisfy the requirements of the assessment criteria.
+Candidate required some support or excessive time to perform the task satisfactorily and/or potentially causes a "critical fault".
+Weaknesses in performance exceed strengths. - 1 = Does not satisfy the requirements of the assessment criteria.
+Candidate is unable to demonstrate sufficient skill or underpinning knowledge and weaknesses in performance substantially exceed strengths and/or causes a "critical fault".